msellan/wcg_bash/README.md

 <h3>create_table</h3>

-The <code>create_table</code> function is not used directly by the script but exists to document the method used to create the method used for creating the 'wcg_workunits' table in the 'wcg' MySQL database.
+The <code>create_table</code> function is not used directly by the script but exists to document the method used to create the 'wcg_workunits' table in the 'wcg' MySQL database.
 It presumes an existing MySQL instance and database.

 <h3>create_insert</h3>